 - The fellowship recipient will pay his/her own travel expenses , visa/permit expenses, accommodation expenses in Maastricht, fieldwork expenses, books and other expenses.

 Application to the scholarship is done via the regular application procedure.
 In the application form, you will find an option to indicate your request to apply for the Ekwueme scholarship.
-All other application requirements also hold for Ekwueme scholarship applicants.
+All other application requirements and programme requirements also hold for Ekwueme scholarship applicants.
 For more information and in case of remaining questions on the fellowship, please use the FAQ blog.

 Interview with Ms. Adaeze Ekwueme, founder of the Alex Ekwueme Fellowship: